-The Smart Grid promises to bring two way communication, digital metering, inclusion of renewables, and dynamic pricing to the world of energy management and distribution.
+T HE SMART GRID promises to bring two-way communication, digital metering, inclusion of renewables, and dynamic pricing to the world of energy management and distribution.
 The office of tomorrow will take advantage of these factors by adapting its energy consumption patterns to the price and availability of energy.
-In particular, the possibility of having a dynamic price structure (realtime pricing) and to be equipped with renewable energy generation facilities will change the way offices are controlled.
+In particular, the possibility of having a dynamic price structure (real-time pricing) and to be equipped with renewable energy generation facilities will change the way offices are controlled.

-The idea of dynamic pricing is in line with the current trend.
-In most countries, we have moved from a single provider/single tariff system, to models with competing providers and two prices over long term contracts (usually in the term of months).
-E.g., an energy provider can offer distinct tariffs for daytime and night-time or weekdays and week-end, the so called peak and offpeak tariffs.
+The idea of dynamic pricing is in line with the current trend in most countries, where we have moved from a single provider/ single tariff system to models with competing providers and, basically, two prices over long-term contracts (usually in the term of months).
+For example, an energy provider can offer distinct tariffs for daytime and night-time or weekdays and weekend, the so-called peak and off-peak tariffs.
 The goal of the energy provider is to incentivize the users to balance the supply of energy (generation) with an adjustment in their required demand.
-This is due to the fact that the costs of increasing the energy supply do not increase linearly with the demand, but they are rather a convex function which is composed by linear intervals with increasing slope as the energy used increase [1].
-The situation promises to be even more delicate with the increase of renewable source of energy [2] as these imply a greater uncertainty of supply.
+This is due to the fact that the costs of increasing the energy supply do not increase linearly with the demand; rather, they follow a convex function that is composed of linear intervals with increasing slope as the energy use increases [1].
+The situation promises to be even more delicate with the increase of renewable sources of energy [2], as these imply a greater uncertainty of supply.